Hotel San Diego

 Centro de la Imagen

-At the Calle Balderas entrance is the Centro de la Imagen , the city’s photography museum.
-This innovatively designed space stages...
+The Centro de la Imagen is the city’s photography museum.
+The innovatively designed space stages compelling exhibitions, often focusing...

 Biblioteca de México José Vasconcelos